HelderS1501/HelderS1501/README.md

 # 👋 Hi, I'm Helder Souza

-##### 💻 Backend Developer | .NET
+💻 Backend Developer focused on .NET and scalable systems

 ---

 ## 👨‍💻 About Me

-Backend developer focused on building scalable and well-structured applications using **.NET**.
+Backend developer focused on building **REST APIs with .NET**.

-I have a background in infrastructure and experience collaborating with development teams on backend tasks and automation, which helps me approach systems with a strong focus on reliability and performance.
+I have a background in infrastructure, which helps me design systems with reliability, performance, and maintainability in mind.

-Currently improving my skills in **software architecture**, **clean code**, and **backend best practices**.
+Currently improving my skills in software architecture, clean code, and backend best practices.

 ---